 In contrast to the coupe VW Arteon, the sedan will not have frameless doors but classic door frames.
 As before, the new Passat will offer an extensive range of engines consisting of turbo petrol, turbodiesels with Twin Turbo, SCR catalytic converter technology, and plug-in hybrids.
 Because plug-in hybrids are likely to become popular in 2023, VW will work on offering a quick-charging system as well, the report concludes.

 MEB-based American VW Passat ‘NMS’ becomes pure-electric in 2023

-In early February, it looked like the Volkswagen Passat, one of the longest-running nameplates in the world, would be taking the electric path for its next generation, as suggested by a report from across the pond.
+In early February last year, it looked like the Volkswagen Passat, one of the longest-running nameplates globally, would be taking the electric path for the next generation, as suggested by a report from across the pond.
 The possibility was confirmed by Johan de Nysschen, COO of Volkswagen America, to Roadshow, CNET at the 2020 Chicago Auto Show.

 The Passat is a car that has a finite lifespan in terms of our planning.
 It’s probably a reasonable assumption that when this Passat reaches the end of its lifecycle, its successor will probably not feature an internal combustion engine.Johan de Nysschen, Chief Operating Officer, VW America to CNET in February 2020

-With Volkswagen pumping in billions of dollars into the MEB electric architecture and planning sales of a million electric vehicles worldwide by the end of 2023, it is no surprise to us that the next generation Passat will be an electric car in some countries.
+With Volkswagen pumping in billions of dollars into the MEB electric architecture and planning sales of a million electric vehicles worldwide by the end of 2023, it is no surprise that the next-generation Passat will be an electric car in some countries.